 - Becoming a 'Special Helper'

 - Becoming 'Playground Buddies' who can support children at playtimes should the need arise.

-- Sports Leaders.

-- Prefects, Librarians and Technicians.
+- Pupil leaders and Technicians.

 Support for behaviour

 We use a range of different strategies to support and encourage positive behaviour and ensure all children make a positive contribution towards our school community.
 These include